Leave this site

 3.10.
 Implications

-Youth cautions form part of an offender’s criminal record and may be disclosed in future proceedings or to an employer.
+A Youth Caution is not automatically disclosed, and it will be the responsibility of the disclosure officer to determine suitability.
 If the youth caution is administered for certain sexual offences this will result in the offender becoming a ‘relevant’ offender for the purposes of the notification and registration of the Sexual Offences Act, and the offender should be made aware of this fact.
-Sexual offences meeting the Youth Justice Panel criteria and will be discussed at the multi-agency panel meeting for a decision on the appropriate outcome.
+Sexual Offences meeting the Youth Justice panel criteria and will be discussed at the multi-agency panel meeting for a decision on the appropriate outcome.

 3.12 Administering a youth caution